-Outpatient pharmacy benefits received from a retail pharmacy or Mail-Order Pharmacy are limited to:
+Outpatient pharmacy benefits received from an In-Network pharmacy or Mail Order Pharmacy are limited to:

-- Prescription Drugs, including self-administered injectable drugs.
-These are Prescription Drugs that do not need administration or monitoring by a Provider in an office or Facility.
-Office-based injectables and infused Drugs that need Provider administration and/or supervision are covered under the "Prescription Drugs Administered by a Medical Provider" benefit in this section: - Injectable insulin.
-Members diagnosed with diabetes may be eligible to have diabetic medication filled with no Copayment.
-Please contact Member Services or visit www.anthem.com/CUHealthPlan for additional information; - Oral contraceptive drugs and contraceptive devices.
-Certain contraceptives are covered under Preventive Care Services: - Certain supplies, equipment and appliances (such as those for diabetes and asthma).
-You may contact Us to . determine supplies covered through a pharmacy; - Prescription Drugs that help you stop smoking or reduce your dependence on tobacco products.
-These Drugs will be covered under the Preventive Care Services section; and - FDA approved smoking cessation products, including over the counter nicotine replacement products, when obtained with a Prescription for a Member age 18 and older.
-These products will be covered under the "Preventive Care Services" section.
+- Prescription Drugs, including self-administered injectable drugs; These are Prescription Drugs that do not need administration or monitoring by a Provider in an office or Facility.
+Office-based injectable-drugs and infused Drugs that need Provider administration and/or supervision are covered under the "Prescription Drugs Administered by a Medical Provider" benefit in this section; Injectable insulin.
+Members diagnosed with diabetes may be eligible to have medication filled with no Copayment.
+Please contact member services diabetic or visit www.anthem.com/CUHealthPlan for additional information; - Oral contraceptive drugs and contraceptive devices.
+Certain contraceptives are covered under Preventive Care Services; - Certain supplies, equipment and appliances (such as those for diabetes and asthma).
+You may contact Us to determine supplies covered through a pharmacy; and - Prescription Drugs that help you stop smoking or reduce your dependence on tobacco products.
+These Drugs will be covered under the Preventive Care Services section; and - Smoking cessation products and over the counter nicotine replacement products (limited to nicotine patches and gum) when obtained with a Prescription.
+These products will be covered under the Preventive Care Services section.

-Each prescription is subject to Deductible, Coinsurance and/or Copayment.
-If the prescription order includes more than one covered drug or supply, a separate Deductible, Coinsurance and/or Copayment is required for each covered drug or supply.
-The Deductible, Coinsurance and/or Copayment is based on the Prescription Drug Maximum Allowed Amount.
-The Deductible, Coinsurance and/or Copayment will not be reduced by any discounts, rebates or other funds received by UCHealth, Us or the PBM from drug manufacturers, or similar vendors and/or funds received by UCHealth, Us and or the PBM.
-We will make no payment for any covered drug or supply unless the Prescription Drug Maximum Allowed Amount exceeds any applicable Deductible, Coinsurance and/or Copayment for which you are responsible.

-See the Summary of Benefits and Coverage to determine the associated Deductible, Coinsurance and/or Copayment.
+Each prescription is subject to a Copayment.
+If the prescription order includes more than one covered drug or supply, a separate Copayment is required for each covered drug or supply.
+The Copayment will be the lesser of your Copayment, or the Prescription Drug Maximum Allowed Amount.
+The Copayment will not be reduced by any discounts, rebates or other funds received by UCH, Us or the PBM from drug manufacturers, or similar vendors and/or funds received by UCH, Us or the PBM.
+We will make no payment for any covered drug or supply unless the Prescription Drug Maximum Allowed Amount exceeds any applicable Copayment for which you are responsible.
+See the Summary of Benefits and Coverage to determine the associated Copayment.

-You are limited to up to a 30-day supply of a prescription drug if obtained at a Retail Pharmacy or up to a 90-day supply if received through the UCH Mail Order Prescription Service Pharmacy.
-For oral contraceptives, you are limited to one pill pack (normally 28 days) at a Retail Pharmacy, or three pill packs by the UCH Mail Order Prescription Service Pharmacy.
-When Medically Necessary, a one-month vacation override is available with applicable Deductible, Coinsurance and/or Copayment and quantity restrictions if you are traveling out of Our Service Area.
+You are limited to up to a 30-day supply of a prescription drug if obtained at an In-Network Retail Pharmacy or up to a 90day supply if received through the UCH Mail Order Pharmacy.
+For oral contraceptives, you are limited to one pill pack (normally 28 days) at an In-Network Retail Pharmacy, or three pill packs by the UCH Mail Order Pharmacy.
+When Medically Necessary, a one-month vacation override is available with applicable Copayment and quantity restrictions if you are traveling out of Our Service Area.